SCECcode/CSEPcode/README.md

-##Overview of CSEP utility programs:
+## Overview of CSEP utility programs:
+This SCEC CSEP software repository is for utility programs written to support CSEP science activities including analysis of results.

-##Main Program Concepts:
+## Main Program Concepts:
+The printCSEP directory contains scripts for processing CSEP forecast evalation results.

-##Forecast group: One or more forecast models using the same inputs and running for the same time period
+## Forecast group: One or more forecast models using the same inputs and running for the same time period

-##Forecast model: ETAS, STEP, and others
+## Forecast model: ETAS, STEP, and others

-##test_name: N-test, R-Test
+## test_name: N-test, R-Test

-##Forecast result format:
+## Forecast result format:
 ntest_format_1
 start_time,end_time
 file template